WELCOME TO WEATHER AND CLIMATE - GEOGRAPHY 3

 - Approach: Emphasis in this class is on learning about the weather and applying what we learn so that you can use this knowledge every day of your life.
 Therefore, you will learn about and use a wide range of topics in meteorology and climatology to understand how our atmosphere works (see class schedule below).

 - Field Trips: I encourage all of you to attend our optional field trips this semester.
-They include our full weekend trip to the Wind Wolves Preserve on May 9-11 and a local one-day trip on Saturday, April 5 to places such as the Santa Monica Mountains.
+Dates: They include our full weekend trip to the Whitewater Preserve on Oct.
+24-26 and two local one-day trips on Saturday and Sunday, Oct.
+11 and 12 to places such as the Santa Monica Mountains.
 We will study coastal, mountain, desert and human landscapes and the forces and processes that are shaping them, including natural and human history.
 To get details, click Geog 35 on my home page.

 - Contact Info/Office Hours: Feel free to talk with me when you need help or get confused.
 I will be available before and especially before most class meetings or you can make an appointment to see me.
 My office is in Drescher Hall (Tech) 314K, (310) 434-4743, email@example.com Office hours: MW 2:15-3:30, T 12:45-2pm and 5:15-6:15.